captn3m0/hackertray/README.md

 4. Shows Points/Comment count in a simple format

 ##To-Do
-- Implement a way to remember which stories have been read
-- Ideally app-memory should be persistent (save on disk)
 - Auto Start
 - Convert to a Python Module
 - Try to convert right click to comments link